pedro-moreira-ibm/agentic-ai-client-bootcamp/ask-hr/assets/hands-on-lab-askHR.md

 After that, ask the agent to update your job title.

 ```
-I'd like to update my title.
+I'd like to update my title to Sr AI Engineer.
 ```
 <img width="1000" alt="image" src="hands-on-lab-assets/hr_step13_2.png">

 Try the command below and update your address.
 ```
-Update my address
+Update my address to 222 Main St, San Francisco, CA 94105
 ```
 After that, you can ask what is your time off balance.
 ```